kanokarob/Dragonkind-Evolved/README.md

 **Zombified Dragon**
 - Breath Clouds spread more and give Hunger + Nausea
 - Periodically summons Zombie Servants
+- Converts the ground to Mud as it flies

 **Warped Dragon**
 - Slower flying speed